imarc/mill4-wp-starter-theme/README.md

 Included as a dev dependency is [Brain Monkey](https://github.com/Brain-WP/Brain-Monkey), which provides a mocking framework for PHPUnit.
 You can use it to mock functions, classes, and methods in your tests.

 Also included is [WorDBless](https://github.com/Automattic/wordbless), which allows you to use WordPress core functions in your PHPUnit tests without having to set up a database and the whole WordPress environment.
+Check out the tests in the `tests/Unit/Database` directory for an example of how to use it.

 ### Code Quality